MSharp813/IT1025/Lab5/readme.md

 A brute-force attack tries every possible decryption key for a cipher.
 Kerckhoffs’s principle states that a cipher should still be secure even if everyone knows how the cipher works and someone else has the ciphertext.
 Kerckhoff believes that a ciphr should still be secure even if there is a brute force attack.

 A polyalphabetic cipher is any cipher based on substitution, using multiple substitution alphabets.

+# Conclusion

+With this lab we have learned how to use Lucidchart, a little about networking, cyber security, and encryption.